1984 European Cup final

-The 1984 European Cup final was an association football match between Liverpool of England and Roma of Italy on 30 May 1984 at the Stadio Olimpico, Rome, Italy.
-It was the final match of the 1983–84 season of Europe's premier cup competition, the European Cup.
-Liverpool were appearing in their fourth final, having won the competition in 1977, 1978 and 1981.
-Roma were appearing in their first European Cup final.
+The 1984 European Cup final was an association football match played between Liverpool of England and Roma of Italy on 30 May 1984 at the Stadio Olimpico, Rome, Italy.
+It was the final match of the 1983–84 season of Europe's premier club competition, the European Cup.
+Liverpool were appearing in their fourth European Cup final, having won the competition in 1977, in 1978 and in 1981.
+Roma were appearing in their first final.

 Each club needed to progress through four rounds to reach the final.
 Matches were contested over two legs, with a match at each team's home ground.
 Liverpool's matches/ties ranged from close affairs to comfortable victories.
 They beat Athletic Bilbao by a single goal in the second round, while they beat Benfica 5–1 on aggregate in the quarter-finals.
 Roma's matches were all close affairs, winning their ties up to the semi-final by two goal margins.
 They beat Dundee United 3–2 on aggregate in the semi-finals, although it was later revealed that Roma had bribed the referee in the second leg of the semi-final.

 As the final was held at Roma's home ground they went into the match as favourites, despite Liverpool's previous record in the competition.
 Watched by a crowd of 69,693, Liverpool took the lead in the first half when Phil Neal scored, but Roma equalised before half-time through Roberto Pruzzo.
 With the scores level at 1–1 through full-time and extra-time, the match went to a penalty shoot-out.
 Liverpool won the shoot-out 4–2 to claim their fourth European Cup.